VarunGorti/vgorti/content/posts/gto_explained_1.md

 ![toygame2_2](/images/gto_explained_1/toygame2_2.png)

 Remember our observation about EQR?
-When we get deeper, Player 1's EV has increased to a whopping 95% of the pot (up from 75% with SPR 1), and they now bluff QQ nearly always!
-Facing this bet, the optimal strategy is for Player 2 to call only ~9% of the time.
+When we get deeper, Ivey's EV has increased to a whopping 95% of the pot (up from 75% with SPR 1), and he now bluffs QQ nearly always!
+Facing this bet, the optimal strategy is for Oscar to call only ~9% of the time.

 **Takeaway 1:** The larger the stack-to-pot-ratio, the more EV a polar range will have against a condensed one.
 It becomes more important for OOP to have "traps" as we get deeper and deeper.